Plate-Tonic/platetonic-part-b/README.md

 ## 8. Menu Page

-The menu page is for the user to see what meals are available to choose from before they subscribe to the services or to choose their meals if they are already using the service.
+The menu page is for the user to see what meals are available to choose from ~~before they subscribe to the services or to choose their meals if they are already using the service~~.

 The key features will include: